hashicorp/terraform-provider-azurerm/website/docs/r/image_builder_template.html.markdown

 * `location` - (Required) The Azure Region where the Image Builder Template should exist.
 Changing this forces a new resource to be created.

+* `distributions` - (Required) A `distributions` block as defined below.
+Changing this forces a new resource to be created.

 * `identity` - (Required) An `identity` block as defined below.

 ---